gem-pasteur/PanACoTA/README.md

 If you don't want `genomeAPCAT` anymore, or if you want to install a newer version, uninstall it by typing:

-    ./make.py uninstall
+    ./make uninstall

 ## Update to new version

 If you want to install a new version of `genomeAPCAT`:
-- uninstall the previous version (`./make.py uninstall`)
+- uninstall the previous version (`./make uninstall`)
 - update to the new version (`git pull`)
-- install the new version (`./make.py`)
+- install the new version (`./make`)

 ## Cleaning dependencies

-If you installed the dependencies (such as prokka) via our installation script, but now want to install your own version, you can remove all dependencies downloaded and installed by `make.py` by doing:
+If you installed the dependencies (such as prokka) via our installation script, but now want to install your own version, you can remove all dependencies downloaded and installed by `make` by doing:

-    ./make.py clean
+    ./make clean

 # Running `genomeAPCAT`